Aeneas Francon Williams: Kalimpong

 At the age of twenty-four, Aeneas Williams attended the 1910 World Missionary Conference hosted at the Assembly Hall in Edinburgh from 14 to 23 June.
 The conference is a marker for the beginning of the modern Protestant Christian ecumenical movement.
 The Church of Scotland missionary John Anderson Graham appeared at the conference both as a guest speaker and as a member of the audience.
 He was also there to encourage donations to aid his mission St Andrew's Colonial Home in Kalimpong, West Bengal.
 The Protestant Christian Missionary community slogan drove the conference's spirit: 'The Evangelization of the World in this Generation.'
 Whether Aeneas attended one meeting, or several is undocumented, but during the event he got his calling to become a missionary.
-Later that same year, Aeneas arrived in India and was stationed in Kalimpong at St Andrew's Colonial Home (later renamed Dr. Graham's Homes) – an orphanage/school – where he was the assistant schoolmaster and taught Geography and Science.
+Later that same year, Aeneas arrived in India and was stationed in Kalimpong at St Andrew's Colonial Home (later renamed Dr. Graham's Homes) – an orphanage/school – where he was the assistant schoolmaster and taught Mathematics, Geography and Science.
 As the school expanded, Williams took on the role of Bursar.
 His official residence was Wolseley House in the grounds of the school.
-The house was named after Sir Capel Charles Wolseley, 9th Baronet, who was the secretary of the fund-raising delegation London Committee – a committee formed to solicit funds for Indian missions.
+The house was named after Sir Capel Charles Wolseley, 9th Baronet, who was the secretary of the fund-raising delegation London Committee–a committee formed to solicit funds for Indian missions.
 The committee funded the building of St. George's Homes in Pulney Hills, Kodaikanal, founded by Rev. John Breeden in 1914, which was based upon St Andrew's Colonial Homes, hence the connection.
 Breeden and Wolseley visited St. Andrew's Colonial Homes to draw up plans for St. George's Homes.

 Aeneas quickly settled into his life at St. Andrew's as a missionary and took on several other roles, including financial adviser to Dr. John Anderson Graham, and as a fundraiser for the children's home.
 Kalimpong was the centre of missionary activity in the region, with Darjeeling steadfastly remaining the political powerhouse.
 In Darjeeling, missionaries played a supporting role to the official political figures and aristocracy that governed the region.
 In Kalimpong that reversed, missionaries reigned supreme.